ycoll/Nim-Reads/README.md

 # Nim Reads

-This is my third Milestone Project for the 'Data Centric Development' module with the Code Institute.

 I have created a book review website that has full CRUD functionailty and works on all devices.
 Users can Create reviews through a form, Read reviews on the landing page, Edit and Delete reviews with the click of a button.